gemseo/gemseo/docs/user_guide/concepts/formulations/index.md

 The [MDF][the-mdf-formulation] and [IDF][the-idf-formulation] text
 is integrally taken from the paper[@Vanaret2017].

-To see how to set up practical test cases with such formulations, please see the [Sobieski][application-sobieskis-super-sonic-business-jet-mdo] example.

 !!! tip
       For a review of MDO formulations, see Martins and Lambe [@MartinsSurvey].